mgsrivastava/ML-perovskites/README.md

 This repository (and the publication) contains four proof-of-concept examples which apply Machine Learning (ML) to various problems within the field of perovskite photovoltaics.
 These examples have not been optimized to their furthest extent, and are intended as a starting point for future research.
 Importantly, our examples rely upon data-sharing between members of the perovskite community.
 Below is a list of publications/locations to obtain the data needed to run our notebooks.

 ### Example 1: Echo State Network for Triple-Cation PL Output
 This is the only example that uses data collected internally (from our lab group).
-The data files are availble in the TripleCationData folder.
+The data files are available in the TripleCationData folder.

 ### Example 2: Echo State Network for MAPI Devices
 Data available in the Supplementary Information of: